tangqi/tangqi.github.io/src/teaching.md

 ## Georgia Tech

-I will be teaching a computing course in Spring 2025.
+I will be teaching a parallel computing course in Spring 2025.
 Stay tuned!